A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Algorithms

-Proposition \ref{NDAS-thm} shows that the above-mentioned cutting-plane algorithm works for the NDAS functions.
-It would be very helpful in designing a cutting-plane algorithm in the $w$-space if this Proposition were true in general.
-However, this is not true for a general concave function.
+However, we had $U(Y^{j_t}(Y^{j_1})^{-1}s^{opt})= U(Y^{j_t}(Y^{\phi_{j_t}})^{-1}s^{opt}) < U(s^{opt})$ which is a contradiction to \eqref{NDAS-thm-8}.
+This means the system \eqref{NDAS-thm-3} is feasible and we are done. \end{proof} Proposition \ref{NDAS-thm} shows that the above-mentioned cutting-plane algorithm works for the NDAS functions.
+However, the conclusion of the proposition is not true for a general concave function.
 For a counter example, see Example \ref{CoE} in Appendix \ref{appendix}.
-To be able to perform a cutting-plane algorithm in the $w$-space, we have to modify the definition of cutting hyperplanes.
+To be able to perform a cutting-plane algorithm in the $w$-space, we modify the definition of cutting hyperplanes.
 In the next two propositions, we introduce a new set of cutting-planes.